japinell/KU-CBC-Homework-5-Work-Day-Scheduler/README.md

 ### JavaScript (68%)

 **jQuery** for dynamically rendering the timeblock elements, and reading and writing data from/to them.
 It also uses **DayJS** to parse, validate, manipulate, and display dates and times.
-Timeblocks are styled as they are created.
+Timeblocks are manipulated with JQuery and styled with **Bootstrap** and **CSS** when/after they are created.

 The application uses an array of objects to store the schedule, functions to render the timeblocks, and helper functions to read and write from/to localstorage to persist the schedule as a **JSON** object, handle the user interaction, and style the timeblocks.